 The energy we experience while feeling a specific emotion (such as anger or anxiety), can be overwhelming.
 Learn how to channel that energy in healthy ways.
-Physical exercise, listening to something doing (writing/painting) can be beneficial in decreasing the intensity of some emotions.
+Physical exercise, listening to music or doing something creative (writing/painting) can be beneficial in decreasing the intensity of some emotions.
 Once this energy begins to subside, we are better able to listen to and respond to our emotions effectively.